This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

 Service dog owners also do not need any certification of the training from any organization.
 A common misconception is that service dogs need to be “certified” in order to be official – that is not untrue.
 You alone are responsible for confirming that your dog is fully trained.

-Service dogs that help with physical disabilities perform countless tasks such as guiding visually or hearing impaired people, pulling wheelchairs, and providing diabetic alerts when there are changes in the owner’s blood sugar.
+Service dogs that help with physical disabilities perform countless tasks, such as guiding visually or hearing impaired people, pulling wheelchairs, and providing diabetic alerts when there are changes in the owner’s blood sugar.

 Psychiatric service dogs perform numerous tasks.
-They include things like: providing comfort during moments of anxiety or panic with pawing, pressure or licking, reminding handlers to take medication, interrupting psychotic episodes or dissociative events, or providing a buffer against crowds or other triggering threats.
+They include things like providing comfort during moments of anxiety or panic with pawing, pressure, or licking, reminding handlers to take medication, interrupting psychotic episodes or dissociative events, or providing a buffer against crowds or other triggering threats.

-Animal Behavior
+5. Attest to Animal Behavior

 In addition to attesting your service dog has been task-trained, you must confirm it has been trained to behave in public.
 In public areas, your service dog should be under your control at all times and not exhibit disruptive or aggressive behavior like biting, barking, jumping, or lunging at others.

 Your service dog should also not relieve itself during the flight or in the gate area (except on flights longer than 8 hours; see below).
-You must also attest that to your knowledge, your service dog has not behaved aggressively or caused serious injury to another person or animal.
+You must also attest that, to your knowledge, your service dog has not behaved aggressively or caused serious injury to another person or animal.

 The final section of the DOT Form requires you to recognize that your service animal must be harnessed, leashed, or tethered at all times while at the airport and during the flight.